2006–07 Lithuanian Hockey League season

 The 2006–07 Lithuanian Hockey League season was the 16th season of the Lithuanian Hockey League, the top level of ice hockey in Lithuania.
-Four teams participated in the league, and SC Energija won the championship.
+Nine teams participated in the league, and SC Energija won the championship.
 SC Energija received a bye until the finals, as they played in the Latvian Hockey League.
 Maximum Vilnius qualified for the final round (Group A) by virtue of winning Group B.